389ds/389ds.github.io/docs/389ds/administration/adminserver.md

     configure --disable-tests [options]
     make

-configure attempts to find all of the dependent components using pkg-config (e.g. pkg-config --libs nspr) or using the component specific script (e.g. net-snmp-config or icu-config).
+**configure** attempts to find all of the dependent components using pkg-config (e.g. pkg-config --libs nspr) or using the component specific script (e.g. net-snmp-config or icu-config).
 If that fails, configure will attempt to use the components from the standard system locations.
 You can override these with either the standard configure --dir options (e.g. --libdir=/path, --includedir=/path) or by overriding specific component paths (e.g. --with-nspr=/path/to/nspr --with-nss=/path/to/nss).
 Use configure --help to see all of the options.

 There are some tests which can be used if you already have a directory server + admin server set up.
 To enable these, run configure without --disable-tests.

 For the Apache components, there are several ways to tell it where to find them:

 -   By default, configure will look for apr-config (or apr-1-config) and apxs in the PATH (usually provided by the httpd-devel and apr-devel packages)
--   You can tell configure where to find apr-config and apxs by using --with-apr-config=/path/to/apr-config and --with-apxs=/path/to/apxs e.g.
+-   You can tell configure where to find apr-config and apxs by using --with-apr-config=/path/to/apr-config and --with-apxs=/path/to/apxs

         configure --with-apr-config=/usr/local/apache2/bin/apr-config --with-apxs=/usr/local/apache2/sbin/apxs

--   You can tell configure where the Apache binary is by --with-httpd=/path/to/httpd.worker e.g.
+-   You can tell configure where the Apache binary is by --with-httpd=/path/to/httpd.worker

         configure --with-httpd=/usr/local/apache2/sbin/httpd.worker

 mod\_nss is provided with Fedora and with EL5 and later.
 If configure cannot find mod\_nss, you can specify the locations:

--   --with-modnss-lib=/path/to/libmodnss.so
+    --with-modnss-lib=/path/to/libmodnss.so
--   --with-modnss-bin=/path/to/nss\_pcache
+    --with-modnss-bin=/path/to/nss\_pcache

 For example